Additional Student Aid Policies

 If your gift aid (grants, scholarships) exceeds the cost of your tuition, fees, books and supplies, consult federal and state income tax instructions or your tax preparer when completing your tax returns.

-For more information regarding Study Abroad go here.
+For more information regarding Study Abroad and financial aid, click here.

 Employee Tuition Assistance Program